pyepics/pyepics/doc/devices.rst

     for i in range(10):
         m1.tweak(dir='forward', wait=True)
 	time.sleep(1.0)
-        print 'Motor:  ', m1.description , ' Currently at ', m1.readback
+        print 'Motor:  ', m1.DESC , ' Currently at ', m1.RBV

 Which will step the motor through a set of positions.
 You'll notice a few features for Motor:

- 1. Motors use english-name attributes for fields of the motor record.
-Thus '.VAL' becomes 'drive' and '.DESC' becomes  description.
+ 1. Motors can use english-name aliases for attributes for fields of the motor record.
+Thus 'VAL' can be spelled 'drive' and 'DESC' can be 'description'.
+The Table

  2. The methods for setting positions can use the User, Dial, or Step coordinate system, and can wait for completion.